Real Estate in Turkey

 When you make an investment in real estate in Turkey, you can join the Citizenship by Investment program.
 The minimum property expense will be $400,000.

 Investment property in Turkey can be residential or commercial, and come from the primary or secondary market.
-Shares in real estate are also eligible.
 However, investors can’t purchase objects that were once used in the Citizenship by Investment program.

 Eligible real estate property objects give great freedom of choice.
 Investors can purchase houses, villas, apartments, townhouses, hotels, tourist accommodations, resorts, residential complexes with parks, and separate plots of land.